simonteozw/tp/docs/UserGuide.md

 Examples: `M edit m/CS1231S n/Programming Methodology`

-Remark: The `MODULE_CODE` provided must be present in the Module list.
+:information_source: The `MODULE_CODE` provided must be present in the Module list.
 After the command, the specified module will have a new name.

 ### Delete
 And what if you realized you accidentally added in a wrong module, or have finished one?
 Just delete that module!
 The